The Employment Law Review: Portugal

 The number of members of the works council depends on the company's size:

-- between 201 and 500 employees, three to five may be elected;
+- between 201 and 500 employees: between three and five members;

 Employees are also entitled to be members of a union and to exercise their rights within the company.
 Unions have an important role, which includes the negotiation and execution of CBAs, the provision of economic and social services to their affiliates and participation in the labour legislation creation process, among other matters.